 Paramount and Fox, however, could stand to beef up on their selections ASAP, with Paramount only having one planned feature (Reed Morano’s long-pushed-around “The Rhythm Section”) and Fox having, as of this writing, zero female-directed films on its upcoming calendar (and, yes, that includes speciality label Fox Searchlight).

 Check out the list of upcoming female-directed features below, as divided by studio.
 The films listed all have a set release date (or have at least been announced as officially coming out in 2020 or 2021).
 As with our previous lists from 2019, 2018, and 2017, we will update as new films are added to (and sometimes removed from) various slates.
-As of this writing, there are 22 films directed by women in the studio offing.
+As of this writing (last updated December 17, 2020), there are 25 films directed by women in the studio offing.

 Sony Pictures Entertainment and Sony Pictures Classics

 “The Broken Hearts Gallery,” directed by Natalie Krinsky, released September 11, 2020